pcastellanoescuder/POMAShiny/app/mds/help.md

 -   Equal Variance (or pooled) T-test: The equal variance T-test is used when the variance of the two tested groups is similar.

 -   Unequal Variance T-test: The unequal variance T-test is used when the variance of the two tested groups is different (default).
 This test is also called Welch’s T-test.

--   Correlated (or Paired) T Test: The paired T-test is performed when samples consist of matched pairs of similar units or when there are cases of repeated measures.
+-   Paired T Test: The paired T-test is performed when samples consist of matched pairs of similar units or when there are cases of repeated measures.
 This method can also applies on cases where the samples are related in some manner or have matching characteristics (default is that groups are not paired).

 **Equivalent function in POMA:** `POMA::Univariate(method = "ttest")`.